sammyj11/Knowledgebase-SV_modified/notes/rvo.md

     return x
 }
 ```
+<mark/>The return slot is allocated by the `caller` itself.
+And its address is passed to
+the `callee` via the `rdi` register (this is a hidden parameter in this case).<mark>

+<mark/>In case of RVO, the returned object will be constructed in this slot, otherwise it would
+be created locally in stack and then copied here.<mark>

 ![](../assets/stack.png)

 Here we can't elide copy, since the stack address of Fruit x and the return